fred-cook/numpy-gnn/README.md

 ## GCN Layer

-Represented by the `GCNLayer` class.
+Represented by the [`GCNLayer`](npgnn/gcn_layer.py) class.

 It takes a number of input features `N_in` and a number of output features `N_out` which determine the size of the learnable parameter matrix (weights) denoted `W`.

 The GCN `forward` method implements the following equation:
 $$H^{(l+1)}=\sigma(W\hat AH^l)$$

-The node embeddings in $H^l are updated to $H^{l+1}$ by multiplying with the normalised adjacency matrix $\hat A$.
+The node embeddings in $H^l$ (where $l$ is the layer number) are updated to $H^{l+1}$ by multiplying with the normalised adjacency matrix $\hat A$.
 This is where the message passing between nodes occurs.
 We also multiply the weights $W$ and put the output through the activation function $\sigma$.

+## Softmax Layer

+The final layer will be a more typical neural network layer, [`SoftmaxLayer`](npgnn/softmax_layer.py) which is very similar to the above, with the exclusion of the message passing and inclusion of some bias values.
+This converts the embedded values to probabilities of the different classes.

+The `shift` method is to improve the numerical stability, it does not change the result.

+## Gradient Descent Optimizer

+There is a helper class in [`tools`](npgnn/tools.py) called `GradDescentOptim` which stores the gradients from the different layers.

+It has a few attributes:
+- `lr`: learning rate, the size of the steps during gradient descent
+- `wd`: weight decay, modifies the weight values.
+- `bs`: batch size, how many nodes included in each training step.

+## Back Propagation

+Starting with the last layer (softmax) we mask out any nodes we don't want to train on.
+Here we are training on them all.

+`d1` stores the derivative of the loss function with respect to input values pre-softmax, which has been stored in the optimizer.
+- `d1` is multiplied by the softmax layer's `W` and stored in the optimizer to be back propagated to the previous layer.
+- `d1` is also multiplied with the final layers output to get the layers derivative with respect to the weight `dW`
+- The partial derivative with respect to the bias `b`, `db` is also calculated.
+- An additional weight decay (parameter stored in the optimizer) is calculated and added to `dW` when the weights are updated.